 - Students must register in the final course of their program within two years of starting the program.

 - Successful applicants will be asked to obtain a free Skype internet telephony account to facilitate communication with universities in Canada.

 The Canada-CARICOM Virtual University Scholarship Program (CCVUSP) was announced in 2007 by Prime Minister Harper during a visit to the Caribbean.
 The program serves to enhance the skill sets required to advance the development and sustainability of CARICOM and seeks to strengthen institutional linkages between Canadian universities and colleges and those in the region.

-Canadian Virtual University (CVU) is an association of 12 Canadian universities specializing in online and distance education.
-Collectively, these universities offer over 2,500 courses and 350 degrees, diplomas and certificates available completely at a distance to students across Canada and around the world, in English and French.
+Canadian Virtual University (CVU) is an association of Canadian public universities specializing in online and distance education.
+Collectively, these universities offer over 3,000 courses and 350 degrees, diplomas and certificates available completely at a distance to students across Canada and around the world, in English and French.

 CVU universities are all members of the Association of Universities and Colleges of Canada (AUCC) and conform to its principles of institutional quality assurance in Canadian higher education.